Roy Akagi

 Roy Hidemichi Akagi was a Japanese-American scholar and historian.
 He was born in Yokohama, Japan in 1892.

 Biography

 He studied American History at the University of California, Berkeley, graduating in 1918.
-He later obtained a master's degree in History from the University of Chicago (1920) and PhD from Harvard.
+He later obtained a master's degree in history from the University of Chicago (1920) and a PhD from Harvard.
 As a professional historian he published a number of books and articles on American history and also about Japan.
 In January 1940 he took up the post of the American Representative of the South Manchurian Railway Company, based in New York.
-He died in 1943 and was survived by his wife Skiza (born Japan), third daughter of social reformer Abe Isoo, his son Hideya (born Philadelphia) and his daughter Futaba (born New York).